deavid/lprfl/src/019A_fun_with_libs.md

 We add the new crate to this file by inserting the line `rand = "0.8.4"` as the instructions say just below the `[dependencies]`.

-If we execute now "cargo run" we get something different already:
+If we execute now `cargo run` we get something different already:

 ```
  $ cargo run